 Remember calories and food intake need to be reduced and exercise needs to be increased.

 We provide free advice on pet nutrition and your local Trophy Nutritional Adviser is always available to help.
-Backed by the Trophy Nutritionist and a team of experts in nutritional matters, your local Trophy Nutritional Advisers are professionally qualified nutritional advisers, having completed an independent CPD qualification in pet nutrition and UK pet food legislation.
-This will ensure you benefit from the very best nutritional advice.
+Backed by our in-house nutritionist and a team of experts, your local Trophy Nutritional Advisers are professionally qualified advisers, having completed an independent CPD qualification in pet nutrition and UK pet food legislation.
+You’ll always get the very best advice from us.

-Good advice on pet nutrition and general health - the Trophy ethos - is built upon ensuring our pet customers enjoy a happier, healthier and longer life.
-All in the comfort of your own home at a time that is convenient to you.
+Good general pet health comes from an excellent diet, regular exercise and lots of care.
+This will undoubtedly lead to a happier, healthier and longer life.
+We can help - all in the comfort of your own home at a time that is convenient to you.
 If you would like, we will assess your pet's coat, weight, life stage and general health.
-Your pet can enjoy some free samples from our range of foods and we can discuss purchasing a small bag of Trophy pet food or one of our brilliant starter packs, so you can feed your new food for a few days and see how they would love their new Trophy pet food.
+Your pet can enjoy some free samples from our range of foods and we can discuss purchasing a small bag of Trophy pet food or one of our brilliant starter packs.
+You can feed your new food for a few days and see how they get on.

 Converting your pet to Trophy

 When changing any diet, the key is to do it slowly.
 Introduce the new Trophy pet food in small quantities, gradually increasing the amounts fed, whilst gradually decreasing the amount of the old food.
 Ideally, the change should be spread over a 5-day period.